The Danger of Too Many Open Breaks

 Still, there’s a mindset that more open breaks are better.
 But they’re not.

 When a radio show is relatively new, or inexperienced, the programming team usually imposes tighter restrictions on the show.
 There are limits on length of breaks.
 The show usually has at least one or two primary features that provide structure and build anticipation.

 As the show evolves through the audience engagement cycle, it becomes more established.
 As a result, listeners are more attracted to the station because of the show.
 That’s normal in the development process.

 So, well-meaning programmers assume that more open breaks is a good idea.
 After all, the show is working.
-So let’s change it!
+And open breaks are what the “big boys” do.

 The Risk of More Open Breaks